185

 7

-Louis Cyr was a French Canadian strongman with a career spanning the late 19th and early 20th centuries.
-His recorded feats, including lifting 500 pounds (227 kg) with one finger and backlifting...
+Louis Cyr was a French Canadian strongman.
+In his career spanning the late 19th and early 20th centuries he performed feats of strength such as lifting 500 pounds (227 kg) with one finger and...

 7